Otto von Habsburg: Criticism and controversy

+In November 2007, the Habsburgs commented on their position on Engelbert Dollfuss' coup.
+He "respected Dollfuss infinitely.
+The man was brave, ready to stand up for Austria to the last consequence.
+At that time I saw everything from this perspective: We have to preserve Austria".
+He also had "no" problem at all with the dissolution of parliament and the ban on parties and trade unions: "When it comes to the country, I'm ready for anything."

 On the 2008 anniversary of the Anschluss, Otto von Habsburg made a statement as part of his "1938 Remembrance Day" address before Parliament that "there is no country in Europe that has a better claim to be a victim of the Nazis than Austria".
 Although his speech received an ovation, this received public protest, media criticism and disapproval voiced by Austrian politicians.
 Social Democratic Party Defence Minister Norbert Darabos was quoted as saying that the remarks were "unacceptable", "a veritable democratic-political scandal" and that he had "insulted the victims of National Socialism".
 Otto von Habsburg was also quoted as saying that "a discussion as to whether Austria was an accomplice or a victim is an outrage".
 Austrian People's Party military spokesman Walter Murauer defended Otto's statement at the time.

 Murauer claimed that there was "another reality behind the mass of people who listened to Hitler on the Heldenplatz", meaning the "thousands in the resistance and thousands in prison waiting to be transported to Dachau" near Munich.
 Murauer also recalled that Engelbert Dollfuß had been the only head of government in Europe to have been murdered by the Nazis.
 Murauer advised Darabos "to avoid populist pot-shots against an honourable European of the highest calibre".
 Otto's son, Karl von Habsburg, also defended his father's words, in a 2011 statement, stating that "there were guilty parties in practically every country".